And after the storm

 With that news, I knew I just had to stop.
 Stop punishing myself for messing up my work life.
 Stop worrying about money.
 Stop beating myself up for gaining so much weight.
 It was a big relief, in some ways.
 It’s time.
 Just.
 Stop.

 I started to listen to myself.
 I revived my interest in the old ways, in listening to the turning of the world, in thought and touch and wonder.
 I started to slow down and let go of all the pent up frustration, the feeling that I should be something more, the expectation of myself, the spring coil.
-I felt the anger at having to stop personal training, working through bitterness and disappointment.
+I felt the anger at having to stop personal training, working through the storm of bitterness and disappointment.
 I started to eat more colours, rainbow vegetables, relishing the crunch of fruit.

 We went on holiday and for the first time in ages, I stopped caring about my body and my weight.
 I left all my makeup at home, let my hair go wild, and jumped in the freezing sea in a swimming costume without a care in the world.
 I couldn’t remember the last time I wasn’t trying to hide myself in a towel or suck in my stomach, including when I was a lot fitter.
 It was brilliant.
 Somehow, finally, I’d turned that corner I’d been aiming around for my entire 30’s.
 Acceptance.
 Peace.
 Knowledge that a body is just a body, that my body is my body, that I am something more.